springboardmentor567/Clinic-Project/README.md

-# CliniScan: Lung-Abnormality Classificaton & Detection on Chest X-rays
+# CliniScan: Lung-Abnormality Detection on Chest X-rays

 This project demonstrates two distinct but complementary approaches for analyzing Chest X-ray (CXR) images using state-of-the-art Deep Learning models: **Object Detection** (YOLOv8) to localize abnormalities and **Multi-Label Classification** (ResNet50) to identify their presence.